StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-tasks.md

 # About Tasks

-This topic explains tasks, their components, and how to create them in TheHive.
+This topic explains tasks, their components, and their behavior in TheHive.

 ## Definition

-A task is an action that needs to be completed within a case.
+A task is an action that must be completed within a case.

-Tasks can be mandatory or optional and are organized into groups.
+* Tasks can be mandatory or optional.
+* Tasks are organized into groups for better structure and management.

 ## Sources